 - 1. Open a web browser from a computer that is connected to the same network as the switch, or connected directly to the switch through an Ethernet cable. - 2.
 Enter the IP address that is assigned to the switch. - A login window opens. - 3.
 Enter the device management password. - The password is the one that you specified the first time that you logged in.
 The password is case-sensitive. - The HOME page displays. - 4.
 From the menu at the top of the page, select POE. - The PoE page displays. - 5.
-In the Power Cycle Ports section, click the port number icon for every port that you want to reset. - When a port is selected, the port number icon displays solid purple. - 6.
-When all the ports that you want to power cycle are selected, click the APPLY button.
-PoE on the selected ports is forcibly reset.
+From the menu on the left, select POE SCHEDULE. - The POE SCHEDULE page displays. - 6.
+Click the toggle to select Apply to a single port or Apply to multiple ports. - The default is a single port where the toggle displays gray and positioned on the left. - 7.
+Click one or more ports. - When a port is selected, the port button displays solid purple. - 8.
+Click the Start Date field and select the date from the pop-up menu. - Your start date displays. - 9.
+Click the End Date field and select the date from the pop-up menu. - Your end date displays.